North Carolina CPA requirements

 North Carolina CPA requirements for education

 Before taking the CPA Exam in North Carolina, you must meet a set of education requirements.
 First, you need a bachelor’s degree or higher from a regionally accredited college or university.
-You must also have 120 semester hours, including a concentration in accounting, and 24 semester hours of coursework.
-The 24 hours must include one three-semester hour course from at least eight of the following 10 fields of study:
+You must also have 120 semester hours, including a concentration in accounting.

 North Carolina CPA license requirements

 In order to become licensed in North Carolina, you must meet the requirement of 150 semester hours of coursework.
-North Carolina requires all CPA candidates to complete a designated amount of work experience in the field of accounting.
-This work experience must include one of the following:
+The 150 semester hours required include a concentration in accounting, and 24 semester hours of coursework which include one three-semester hour course from at least eight of the following 10 fields of study:

 - One year’s experience in the field of accounting under the direct supervision of a certified public accountant who currently holds a valid license in any state or territory of the United States; OR